 Mexico Graduate Engineering Program

-The UCI - Mexico Graduate Engineering Program inclusive approach seeks to attract Mexico’s institutions best talent to build a strong and competitive academic and research collaboration.
-By enabling a dedicated exchange of knowledge, we strive to continuously provide solutions of the emergent issues that impact the US-Mexico region.
+The program’s inclusive approach seeks to attract the best talent in Mexico’s educational institutions to build a strong and sustained collaboration.
+By enabling a dedicated exchange of knowledge and enriching cross-cultural and scientific integration, MGEP seeks to provide solutions to emergent issues that affect the U.S.-Mexico region.

-Mexico Engineering Graduate Program strives to:
+Mexico Graduate Engineering Program goals:

-- Encourage Mexico’s graduate students and postdoctoral scholars to explore research ventures at UCI.
+- Encourage Mexico’s graduate students and postdoctoral scholars to explore research ventures at UCI